clefourrier/clefourrier.github.io/index.md

 ## Welcome!
 <img src="images/site-logo.png" alt="The website author's logo, an orange slice (pun on her first name).
 Logo made by Alix Chagué" width="130px" style="float: left; margin: 0 15px 0 0;">

 I'm an AI researcher at HuggingFace, leading our evaluation efforts and collabs (on LLMs/agents).
-My team and I maintain [lighteval](https://github.com/huggingface/lighteval) and the [evaluation guidebook](https://github.com/huggingface/evaluation-guidebook) (learn how to evaluate LLMs efficiently), as well as build and help the community build evaluations.
+My team and I maintain [lighteval](https://github.com/huggingface/lighteval) and the [evaluation guidebook](https://github.com/huggingface/evaluation-guidebook), as well as build/help the community build cool evaluations.
 We previously worked on the Open LLM Leaderboard (11K open source models evaluated over 2 years).
 On the side, I give a hand to our AI for good/AI for science initiatives.

 Before Hugging Face, I did a **PhD** from 2019 to 2022 at Inria Paris, after working as a **software engineer** from 2015 to 2019.